 Figure 4.
-Putative capsid architectures among phage isolates in the MCP library.
-A) Probability density distribution of genome lengths (black line).
-The density was built with Gaussian kernels with a 2 kbp width.
-The black product signs indicate the peaks of the probability density function.
+Putative capsid architectures among phage isolates in the MCP library. a) Probability density distribution of genome lengths (black line).
+The density was built with Gaussian kernels using multiple bandwidths (see methods).
+The genome length peaks in the probability density function are indicated with red product signs.
 Genome length regions predicted to form icosahedral capsids (G2T model) are shaded in blue.
-The regions associated with putative elongated capsids are shaded in gray.
-The T-numbers associated with peaks and shoulders are displayed.
-B) Frequency of predicted T-numbers.
-The bar colors are associated with icosahedral and elongated capsids as in panel a). c) 3D models for the three most common predicted capsid architectures generated with the hkcage function in Chimera X (Pettersen et al. 2021, Luque et al. 2020).
-The blue arrows and black dots highlight the steps in the hexagonal lattice.
+Regions associated with putative elongated capsids are shaded in gray.
+The T-numbers associated with peaks are displayed. b) Frequency of predicted architectures.
+The bar colors are associated with the shaded regions in panel a). c) 3D models for the three most common predicted capsid architectures.
+The labels at the bottom display the T-number, h and k steps, and frequency in percentage.
+Blue arrows and black dots highlight the steps in the hexagonal lattice.
+The models were generated with the hkcage function in Chimera X (Pettersen et al. 2021, Luque et al. 2020).